 Take a few minutes to look past your to-do list full of menial tasks and think about your others-first mindset, your decision-making skills, and your key tribal knowledge.
 Your ability to anticipate where the executive team is headed.
 Your confidence.
 These are just a few of the leadership skills you possess as an assistant.
-I could list a more, but I’ll save it for another post.
+I could list many more, but I’ll save them for another post.
 Instead, I want to encourage you to be a confident leader!

 In closing, here is a quote on leadership to get your mind stirring…